opentechschool-zurich/cpp-co-learning/topics/variadic-temlates/intro.md

 see [http://www.disco.ethz.ch/members/mikoenig/cppmeetup_console.7z]

 I was very, very impressed at the August meeting of the C++ User Group Zurich.
-The solution uses variadic templates, verifies the syntax of commands and generate nice error messages, kudos Michael!
+The solution uses variadic templates, verifies the syntax of commands and generates nice error messages, kudos Michael!

 I want to implement something similar for server jobs, for example a simple home automation solution.
 A stupid CLI client would send text commands via pipe or a message broker to the home automation server.